telunc/Juice-Bot/README.md

 2. if that doesnt work open up CMD where the bot.js file is and do `node bot.js`

 ##Issues
-If you see something like the code is messed up join the [Server](https://discord.gg/u9AXz3q) adn tell me
+If you see something like the code is messed up join the [Server](https://discord.gg/u9AXz3q) and tell me

-## NO SUPPORT IS OFFERED FOR THIS DOWNLOADED COPY OF JUICEBOT
+##NO SUPPORT IS OFFERED FOR THIS DOWNLOADED COPY OF JUICEBOT
-## NONE
+##NONE